 Divorce Mediation is a process that uses a professionally trained, neutral family mediator, working closely with the divorcing couple, to arrive at a negotiated settlement covering all terms for the couple’s divorce, out of court.
+The use of divorce mediation is often needed in many uncontested divorces to help resolve property ownership and/or parenting plan issues.

 The goal of the mediator is help the two spouses find their areas of agreement and clarify their areas of disagreement so that two parties can work effectively to develop their own negotiated divorce settlement.